chhschou/cz-jira-commit/README.md

 It generates a commit like: [<jira issue key>] <commit message>

-It will also attempt to action any workflow commands, log hours, and put in any comments.
+It will also attempt to action any workflow commands, log hours, and insert comments.